+- GenX Hexafluoropropylene Oxide Dimer Acid (HFPO-DA)

+- Hazard Index PFAS mixtures containing at least two or more of PFHxS, PFNA, HFPO-DA, and PFBS use a Hazard Index MCL to account for the combined and co-occurring levels of these PFAS in drinking water.

-- GenX Hexafluoropropylene Oxide Dimer Acid (HFPO-DA) - Health Advisory Level (HAL) To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to GenX, PFBS, PFOA and PFOS from drinking water, EPA established health advisory levels. - ND (No Detect) No detection means the constituent is not detectable at the minimum reporting limit.
+- ND (No Detect) No detection means the constituent is not detectable at the minimum reporting limit.

 - Ng/L Nanograms per liter (ng/L) which equals Parts per trillion (ppt) One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000.

-- PFBA Perfluorobutanoic Acid

 - PFBS Perfluorobutanesulfonic Acid

 - PFHpA Perfluoroheptanoic Acid

 - PFHxA Perfluorohexanoic Acid

 - PFHxS Perfluorohexanesulfonic Acid

 - PFNA Perfluorononanoic Acid

 - PFOA Perfluorooctanoic Acid

 - PFOS Perfluorooctanesulfonic Acid

+- PFOSA Perfluorooctane Sulfonamide

 - PFPeA Perfluoropentanoic Acid